 Don’t get a toddler carrier if …

 - You have a baby and want to save money by buying a carrier for the child to grow into.
 The carrier you use should fit your child right now.
 A carrier that is too big for your child will be uncomfortable for both of you, and may also be unsafe.
 Most carriers suitable for infants can be worn or adjusted to accommodate much larger children.
-If your are uncomfortable in the carrier, it may be worth trying out some of the adjustments we have suggested above before giving up!
+If you are uncomfortable in the carrier, it may be worth trying out some of the adjustments we have suggested above before giving up!

-- Someone you don’t know told you that toddler carriers were the best and only way to go.
+- Someone you don’t know told you that toddler carrier were the best and only way to go.
 We know many babywearers are passionate about the solutions that worked for them, but that doesn’t mean their solution is a good idea for you and that you need a toddler carrier just because they did.
 Trust yourself and stay open to communications from your child about how they like what’s going on, and we think you’ll be fine.